Welcome to "The Practical Project Manager"

 If you are an aspiring project manager, especially in the technology area, this is a digest of information accumulated over the last 30 years or so...a concise, direct, and practical approach to project management.

-wikipedia definitions before moving forward.
+Before getting started, you may want just a bit of background on what project management is all about.
+Take a peek at the wikipedia definitions before moving forward.
 Additionally, you may want to review the wealth of information provided by the Project Management Institute, specifically the "Project Management Body of Knowledge (PMBOK®)" guide.
 Please note: PMBOK® is a registered trademark of the Project Management Institute and is referenced here in the spirit of education and open content.

 Make sure to sign up as a "follower" and subscribe to this blog for on-going updates.